Pat Egan: Playing career

 Born in Blackie, Alberta, Egan started his professional career with the Seattle Seahawks of the Pacific Coast Hockey League in 1938, recording 185 penalty minutes in only 44 games.
 The next season he played mostly for Springfield, but was recalled to make his NHL debut for the New York Americans, playing in ten games that season.
 He played two more seasons with the Americans' franchise before serving in the military in 1942–43.

 Egan was back in pro hockey in the 1944 season, but as the Americans' franchise had folded, his rights were acquired by the Detroit Red Wings.
 After only half a season with Detroit, the hardrock defenseman was traded to the Boston Bruins for star offensive defenseman Flash Hollett.
 Egan would anchor the Bruins' defense corps for six seasons in all, before being traded to the New York Rangers in 1949, for whom he would play two seasons.

 By 1951, Egan was slowing down, and was sent down to the minor leagues for good.
 He played nine more years in the minors, principally for the Providence Reds of the AHL, his final action coming in 1959 when he played a few games for the Victoria Cougars of the Western Hockey League.
 His later minor league career was marred by an incident in November 1952 when he was suspended by the AHL for life for assaulting a linesman; the suspension was lifted a week later.

 Egan finished his NHL career with 77 goals and 153 assists for 230 points in 554 games, adding 776 penalty minutes.
+At the time of his retirement, he was the last New York Americans' player active in professional hockey.